doordeck/docs/docs/cloud-api/authentication.md

 expiry date, the user's ID.
 JSON web tokens are split into three sections separated by a `.`, the header, payload and signature - each section can be BASE64URL decoded to read further.

-Doordeck understands the following OpenID fields in the auth token payload:
+Sentry Interactive understands the following OpenID fields in the auth token payload:

 | Field              | Mandatory              | Datatype                                                                                      | Description                                                                |
 |--------------------|------------------------|-----------------------------------------------------------------------------------------------|----------------------------------------------------------------------------|